 Located in the southwest part of Malaga province, the Sierra Bermeja is a mountain range with an average height of 1,000m (its highest point being 1,450m), covering 1,236ha.
 It is an area that has undergone major volcanic activity; the rocks are rich in the olivine mineral.
 Rainwater has oxidised the iron and magnesium present in the rocks and the iron oxide has coloured the rock reddish-ginger, a hue that gives the sierra its name.

-A quiet secluded spot ideal for a picnic, next to a natural spring and set in a clearing surrounded by forest.
+Fuenfria is a quiet secluded spot ideal for a picnic, next to a natural spring and set in a clearing surrounded by forest.
 The spring has been capped and the water is collected and pumped to the local estates.
 There is an outlet for the general public to fill their water bottles.

 The village of Benoajan is rightly famed for the caves which are well signposted around the area.
 South of the village of Benoaján heading towards Cortes de la Frontera, a side road leads off on the right, serving as a carpark.

-There is no better way to get to know the Andalucians than through their many and fascinating traditional festivals.
+There is no better way to get to know Andalucia than through their many and fascinating traditional festivals.
 The local fiesta is the moment when every town and village strives to put on a splendid show, not only for themselves but also for those who come from afar to admire and enjoy.

 The landscapes of rural Andalucía are breathtaking and one of the best ways to appreciate their diversity and beauty is on foot.
 However it is sometimes hard to determine exactly where a path is located and if there is a public right of way.
 There are designated footpaths, as well as those inside the national and natural parks.